babolivier/grafana-dashboards-manager/README.md

-# Grafana Dashboard Manager
+# Grafana Dashboards Manager

-The Grafana Dashboard Manager is a tool to help you manage your Grafana dashboards using Git.
+The Grafana Dashboards Manager is a tool to help you manage your Grafana dashboards using Git.

 ## Manager